Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Anticipation

 Anticipation is important when creating engaging films.
 So, when it came to the moment that they were either cutting head off snake or stabbing the cyclops, it was a great moment to teach this animation principle.
-I encouraged them to think about how they would swing a bat to hit a ball, advising that they raise the sword up for several frames with a very slight pause, before bringing it down in a swift motion.
+I encouraged the children to think about how they would swing a bat to hit a ball, advising that they raise the sword up for several frames with a very slight pause, before bringing it down in a swift motion.

-Here you can see how Lisa took this on board – raising the sword up, a slight pause, before bringing it down.
-The movements on the way down could be larger to take gravity into account and to make it more dramatic.
+I suggest larger movements on the way down to take gravity into account and to make it more dramatic.

 Filming-Making Techniques